-The doctor and anaesthetist will see you before the procedure.
+The doctor will see you before the procedure.
 This is an opportunity for you to ask questions and to talk about your procedure before you sign the consent form.
 It is important that you understand what is going to happen.

-Your colonoscopy procedure
+Your flexible sigmoidoscopy procedure

-Your colonoscopy will be carried out in the endoscopy procedure room.
-You will lie on a trolley, on your left side.
-A nurse will stay with you throughout the procedure, explaining what is happening, monitoring your blood pressure and pulse, checking your level of comfort and assisting the doctor.
-During the procedure, you will be given oxygen through nasal prongs that fit just inside your nostrils.
-The procedure may feel unpleasant and can be uncomfortable.
-We will offer you a sedative or Entonox (a mixture of gas and air), which is given through a face mask.
-It will make you feel more relaxed and the procedure will be more comfortable for you.
+Your flexible sigmoidoscopy will be carried out in the endoscopy procedure room.
+We will make you comfortable on a trolley, lying on your left side.
+A nurse will stay with you throughout the procedure.
+The nurse will explain what is happening, monitor your observations, your level of comfort and will also assist the doctor.
+During the procedure, you may be given oxygen through nasal prongs that fit just inside your nostrils.
+The procedure may be unpleasant and can be uncomfortable.

+As the sigmoidoscope is only inserted into the lower part of the colon (bowel), sedatives or anaesthetics are not usually needed.
+Most patients choose to have the procedure carried out without sedation or painkillers, while some will use 'gas and air' (Entonox).
+This will make you feel more comfortable and relaxed.
 Alternatively, if you prefer, you can have a sedative which is given through a small needle placed in a vein on the back of your hand.
-This is not a general anaesthetic but will make you feel relaxed.
+This is not a general anaesthetic but will make you relaxed.
 Some patients sleep but you can watch the procedure on the monitor/screen if you wish.
-We may also give you some pain relief during the procedure.
+You may also receive some pain relief during the procedure.

-The doctor will carefully pass the colonoscope through your anus into your rectum and further into your colon.
+The doctor will carefully pass the endoscope through your anus into your rectum, and further into your lower colon.
 You may experience some abdominal cramping and pressure from the air which is introduced into your colon at the same time, to help the doctor get a clearer view of your bowel.
-This feeling is normal and will pass quickly.
+This feeling is normal, and should pass quickly.
 You may feel like you want to go to the toilet, but as the bowel is empty, this will not happen.

 You may also need to pass wind and although this may be embarrassing for you, our staff understand what is causing this to happen.
+We will try to keep you as comfortable as possible.